 Scientists have studied this popular concept, nature versus nurture for decades.
 Nature represents the set of skills we are born with (what we have in our DNA) and nurture represents what we can achieve on our own, despite our genetic code.
 In a study conducted by Nature Communications, we find that up to 50% of a child's ability to learn is, in fact, hereditary.
 (Looks like mom and dad can pass on some of their academic expertise) But what about that other half?
 That 50%(+) is up to us?

 Although your genetic code can help you understand math, it is definitely not the biggest contributor to being successful.
 Not by a long shot.
 When comparing learned traits to genetic ones, My Ed Resource explains, "Hard work, preparation, and confidence make better students".
 This is great news!
 We have more control over our mathematic success than a roll of the genetic-dice.
 Furthermore, a study by Purdue University states that students who have "incremental orientation" (or believe their ability to learn is malleable, and thus, can improve) have higher grades and higher academic engagement.

 Parents, who themselves may have struggled in math, can now sigh in relief.
 Your own math history isn't doomed to be repeated in your child.
 (Phew!)
 So how can we activate those learned-math traits in your child?
 It's the same way a child learns to play the piano.
 It's the same way a child learns another language.

 It's practice.
 And it really helps to have a positive experience during that practice.

-Despite every child beginning at a different level, parents of children at Mathnasium see amazing results.
+Despite every child begining at a different level, parents of children at Mathnasium see amazing results.
 It doesn't matter if your child has the DNA of Albert Einstein or not, we can help take their math skills to the next level.